MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

     "Temperatur"	22	"°C"
     "Bemerkung"	""
     ```
-* `dataframe_header_length`: The length of the header of the time series.
+* `dataframe_header_length`: The length of the header of the dataframe.
-    In this example, we assume that the time series has 2 rows, which is the name of the concept in the first row and the corresponding unit in the second row:
+    In this example, we assume that the dataframe has 2 rows, which is the name of the concept in the first row and the corresponding unit in the second row:
     ```
     "Standardweg"	"Breitenänderung"	"Dehnung"
     "s"	"N"	"mm"	"mm"	"mm"	"mm" Hence the argument is `2`
     ```

 * `"fillna"`: The value to fill NaN values in the parsed dataframe.
     In this example, we assume that the NaN values in the dataframe are filled with `""`.
 Hence the argument is `""`.
-This is in particular of importance when the time series is parsed from the csv file.
-Since we are using pandas to parse the csv file, we need to make sure that gaps in the time series are filled with `""`, instead of the default `np.nan` values in the dataframe.
+This is in particular of importance when the dataframe is parsed from the csv file.
+Since we are using pandas to parse the csv file, we need to make sure that gaps in the dataframe are filled with `""`, instead of the default `np.nan` values in the dataframe.
 If not applied here, this might lead to problems in the data2rdf pipeline.

 The according parser args hence will look like this: